Arceveti/SM64-v2/README.md

 - Many smaller optimizations

 **Hacker QoL:**
-- Many unnamed variables have been named (Arceveti)
+- Many unnamed variables have been named (Arceveti, AloXado320)
 - Hardcoded render layers are replaced with their defines
 - New render layer (LAYER_ALPHA_DECAL) when Silhouette is enabled *